IU-PR/Capstone_project/content/docs/2025/evening-jam/week1.md

 ## *Something else you want to add*

 If it possible, we would like to provide a new name for the project in Week 2.
-Also, we did not setup the Docker Compose yet since during this week we were mostly discussing and deciding things considering our project.
+Also, we did not setup the Docker Compose since it is not suitable for our project specification.

 # Weekly commitments